STAUCHS/ICS3U1_Lesson_4_2_Working_with_Array/README.md

 ## Arrays as Reference Data Types
 Arrays in Java are <ins>**REFERENCE DATA TYPES**</ins>.
-This means that, like objects, the array variable holds a reference to the data in the array, not the arrays' data itself.
+This means that the array variable holds a reference to the data in the array, not the arrays' data itself.

 Consider an array called `temperatures`.
 The variable `temperatures` is a reference to the data.